DPI-WE/one-sentence-story/in-a-world.md

 Despite his illness, he was determined to uncover the truth behind the Locke family's secret, pushing himself to unravel the mystery even in the throes of his sickness.

+He decided to go on a journey to find the best doctor and wizard in tbe world.